AlaskaAirlines/auro/src/CSSCONVENTIONS.md

 ```
 {
   "color": {
-    "primary-background": {"value": "#ffffff"}
+    "base": {
+      "white": {
+        "value": "ffffff",
+        "comment": "{comments.color.base.value.comment}"
       }
     }
+  }
+}
 ```

 ## Utility

 Universally applicable solution in cases where applying this style is not an appropriate responsibility of another selector.
-These selectors are typically considered UI trump cards as they will use the `!important` flag.
+These selectors are typically considered UI trump cards as they may use the `!important` flag.
 These are last resort DOM utility classes and have cascading effects to be aware of.

 (may define shape or layout without direct context to any element, component or object)